Jon-Becker/research/papers/on-writing-performant-rust/on-writing-performant-rust.md

 As you can see, the flame graph provides a visual representation of the time spent in different parts of your code.
 Within a flame graph:

 -   Each box represents a stack frame, or a function call.
 -   The height represents the stack depth, with the most recent stack frames on the top and older ones towards the bottom.
-Children reside above the function that called them.
+Child frames reside above the function that called them.
 For example, `heimdall_common::ether::evm::disassemble::disassemble` was called by `heimdall::decompile::decompile`, so it appears above the decompile frame on the flame graph.
 -   The width of a frame represents the total time a function, or one of its children, is being processed.
 You can hover over a frame for more details, and click on a frame to expand it for a more granular view.
 -   The color of each frame doesn't matter and is randomized, unless you use the `--deterministic` flag which will keep function/color consistency across runs.